 Finance income is recognized as it accrues in profit or loss, using the effective interest method.
-Finance income comprises interest earned on cash balances.
+Finance income comprises interest earned on cash balance and gain on derivatives.

 Finance costs comprise interest expense on borrowings.
-Finance costs are recognized in profit or loss.
+Finance costs are recognized in profit or loss unless capitalized for qualifying assets.